 Bridge Street is Hot Springs' main road and it actually has two bridges, one over Spring Creek and one over the French Broad River.
 Both of these streams provide corridors for recreational opportunities in and around the town as they cut through the surrounding mountains.

 Hot Springs is also known as being an Appalachian Trail (AT) town, and the famous path runs right down Bridge Street.
-You can hike the Appalachian Trail right out of downtown up to Lovers Leap Ridge for spectacular views back down on the town and the river.
-Or, the Lovers Leap Trail can be used as an alternative to reach the overlooks.
-It can be combined with the AT to form a loop hike.
-These trails start at the Silvermine Trailhead parking area, just across the French Broad River bridge from town.
+By following it north across the French Broad River bridge, you can hike right up to Lovers Leap Ridge for spectacular views back down on the town and the river!

 Places to Stay in Hot Springs